-On December 17, 2021, the Company entered into Amendment No. 2 to the Second Amended and Restated Credit Agreement (the "Credit Facility").
-The Credit Facility amended and restated the Company's prior credit agreement.
-Pursuant to the Credit Facility, the lenders provided a term loan in the aggregate principal amount of \$44.1 million and a senior secured revolving credit commitment up to an aggregate principal amount of \$140.0 million.
-This revolving credit commitment allows the Company the ability to borrow loans denominated in different currencies.
-Additionally, the Credit Facility extended the maturity date to December 17, 2026, replaces LIBOR interest with Secured Overnight Financing Rate ("SOFR") interest for USD loans, Sterling Overnight Interbank Average Rate ("SONIA") for GBP loans, and Canadian Dollar Offered Rate ("CDOR") for CAD loans, and redefined certain financial covenants.
-On October 30, 2023, the Company entered into Amendment No. 4 to the Second Amended and Restated Credit Agreement.
-Pursuant to this amendment, the lenders provided an additional term loan in the aggregate principal amount of \$75.0 million, which was subsequently used to repay a portion of the outstanding balance on the revolving credit loan.
+On December 17, 2021, the Company entered into Amendment No. 2 to the Second Amended and Restated Credit Agreement.
+This agreement amended and restated the Company's prior credit agreement.
+Pursuant to this amendment, the lenders provided a term loan in the aggregate principal amount of \$44.1 million and a senior secured revolving credit commitment up to an aggregate principal amount of \$140.0 million.
+This revolving credit commitment allowed the Company the ability to borrow loans denominated in different currencies.
+Additionally, the agreement extended the maturity date to December 17, 2026, replaced LIBOR interest with Secured Overnight Financing Rate ("SOFR") interest for USD loans, Sterling Overnight Interbank Average Rate ("SONIA") for GBP loans, and Canadian Dollar Offered Rate ("CDOR") for CAD loans, and redefined certain financial covenants.